Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 ![Picture]({{ site.url }}/MIC-grain-growth/img/blogpostimages/final/grain-growth.gif)

 Grain Boundary Pinning is a phenomenon in which insoluble particles are added to a microstructure.
-These particles affect the final grain size of the microstructure and it is a common practice in industry to add this particles in order to control the final grain size distribution, hence the motivation and importance of our project.
+These particles affect the final grain size of a microstructure when subjected to a process.
+It is a common practice in industry to "pin" a material in order to control its final grain size distribution.

-These particles are able to affect the grain growth of a microstructure because they reduce the surface area when a grain boundary crosses path with them.
+These particles are able to affect the grain growth of a microstructure because they reduce the surface area when a grain boundary contacts them.
 This is important because the driving force of this phenomenon is the grain boundary interfacial free energy.

-Various tools exist that model this "pinned" grain growth, one of the most commonly used tools is an open source code called SPPARKS ([SPPARKS][SPPARKS]).
-SPPARKS is a program that models pinned grain growth with Kinetic Monte Carlo equations and it was developed by ([SANDIA national lab] [SANDIA national lab]).
+Various tools exist that model this "pinned" grain growth.
+One commonly used tools is an open source code called SPPARKS ([SPPARKS][SPPARKS]).
+SPPARKS, developed by ([SANDIA national lab] [SANDIA national lab]), is a code that models pinned grain growth with Kinetic Monte Carlo equations.

+**Objective**

-The objective of our project consists in using a data science approach to build Process-Structure Linkages for grain boundary pinning simulations during grain growth.
-These linkages will be extracted by first identifying the underlying correlations between an initial distribution of precipitates and the final gain size distribution of the microstructure of interest.
+We plan to use a data science approach to build **process-structure linkages** for grain boundary pinning simulations during grain growth.
+These linkages will be constructed by first identifying the underlying correlations between an initial distribution of precipitates and the final grain size distribution of the microstructure of interest.
 Ultimately these linkages will be used to build a surrogate model for SPPARKS.

 If further details are desired about pinned grain growth, the objective and the motivation please visit this ([post][post1]).

-Now that the objective has been clearly stated the parameters of the simulations on which our surrogate model will be built will be detailed.

 **Data Generation**